VulcanValkyrie/refstack-sync-and-verify/README.md

   - tried to debug csv upload, then when it turned out that that gspread functionality is either broken or deprecated, updated script to wipe the spreadsheet and readd the newly updated entries as they are checked. this proved to be successful
+* 3/19/17
+  - updated script to toggle the update flag, as well as adding a note that tells the reader to check the results link, given that it is not working

 ////////////////////////////////////Current Status & Functionality//////////////////////////////////////////////

 * sync-db.py